mcdwayne/WP-Jargon/WordPress-Jargon-Glossary.md

 ##Meta

-Meta is a term that refers to the inside workings of a group.
-For us, this is the team that works on internal WordPress sites like WordCamp Central and Make WordPress.
+Meta is a information about data.
+The word “Meta” can be created for Posts and Terms.
+Meta is also a name that’s used for the inside workings of a group of the WordPress community.
+For the Marketing team, we work on internal WordPress sites like WordCamp Central and Make WordPress.

 ##Metabox